Rotations

 * **Members**: The agents active during that shift

 A shift is "active" when the current time falls inside its window.
-Only members of active shifts are eligible for assignment.
+For Round Robin assignment, only members of active shifts are eligible for assignment.

 If no shift is active when a request comes in, no member is eligible.
 Make sure your shifts cover the hours you expect requests to be auto-assigned.